alirezamohamadiam/DECIDE-SIM/readme.md

 ## 📜 License

 This project is licensed under the **Apache License, Version 2.0**.
 See the [LICENSE](LICENSE) file for complete details.
 ---

-## 🤝 Contributing

-We welcome contributions from the research community!
-Whether it's:

-- 🐛 **Bug Reports**: Help us identify and fix issues
-- 💡 **Feature Requests**: Suggest improvements and new capabilities
-- 📝 **Documentation**: Improve guides and explanations
-- 🔬 **Research Extensions**: Add new experimental conditions
-- 🧪 **Code Contributions**: Implement new features

-Please feel free to open issues or submit pull requests on [GitHub](https://github.com/alirezamohamadiam/DECIDE-SIM).

----

 ## 🙏 Acknowledgments